 - Comfortable room: Is the room quiet?
 If a child is afraid of the dark, a low-level nightlight is acceptable.
 Make sure your child’s bed is not overloaded with toys, as that can become distracting at bedtime.

-- Support good lifestyle: In some cases, a child’s inability to fall and stay asleep is related to daytime behavior.
+Support good lifestyle: In some cases, a child’s inability to fall and stay asleep is related to daytime behavior.
 This is mostly the case with adolescents and teens.
-Setting good lifestyle habits help ensure a restful night at any age.
+Setting good lifestyle habits helps ensure a restful night at any age.

 Try to encourage them to use the bed only for sleep or a pre-bedtime ritual.
 The brain will subconsciously start to associate the bed with other activities.

-- Pay close attention to your child napping routines: Children typically need at least four hours between sleep periods before they are tired enough to doze off again.
+- Pay close attention to your child's napping routines: Children typically need at least four hours between sleep periods before they are tired enough to doze off again.

 These are the good bedtime and daytime routines to take care of and follow if your child is suffering from insomnia.